HiredLabs-inc/boot-camp-poker-game/README.md

 # Boot Camp Poker Game

-A simple, text-based game of Texas Hold'em against AI players that runs in the command line.
+A simple, text-based game of Texas Hold'em against AI-like players that runs in the command line.

 ## Installation